Get Over 250 Recipes

 When we restrict something like food, we are fiddling with the hormones that regulate hunger and satiety.
 We are also ignoring more important things that have a tendency to skyrocket as we skimp on meals, such as inflammation and blood sugar control.

 When the hormonal system and immune function are flexible and well-balanced, the body is better equipped to deal with small daily stressors.
 However, when we restrict calories over a long period of time, we tend to make poor choices in food.
 And we may actually deprive the body of the very nutrients that it needs to thrive.
-In this case, the new Body Ecology Fermented Protein Shake provides the perfect solution.
-A complete vegan protein with 15 grams of protein and 90 calories per serving, Body Ecology’s Fermented Protein Shake can naturally increase fullness and help you lose weight.
+In this case, the new Body Ecology Immune Power Protein Shake provides the perfect solution.
+A complete vegan protein with 15 grams of protein and 90 calories per serving, Body Ecology’s Immune Power Protein Shake can naturally increase fullness and help you lose weight.

 Before thinking about the number of calories in your food, first determine whether or not your body can tolerate the food.